 What rebates can Curtis Park homeowners get?

 Trading an old gas furnace for a heat pump pays off well in a Curtis Park bungalow, and the local utility helps.
 The neighborhood gets its electricity from the Sacramento Municipal Utility District (SMUD) rather than PG&E, while PG&E supplies the gas.
 That mix means the incentives here differ from Placer County cities like Roseville or Rocklin.
 SMUD offers rebates up to $3,000 on a qualifying heat-pump system, plus low-interest GoGreen financing.
-Because the programs change periodically, we confirm the current SMUD rebates you actually qualify for before any replacement.
-Then we stack them with any federal tax credits and lay the numbers out plainly.
+Because the programs change periodically, we confirm the current SMUD rebates a Curtis Park home qualifies for before any replacement, add any federal tax credits, and lay the real out-the-door number in front of you.

 Should I repair or replace my Curtis Park system?